-Fernando Alonso secured his first victory in the 2005 F1 season from pole position, confirming that Renault will compete for the championship title while Jarno Trulli finished second and gave Toyota’s first Formula 1 podium.
+Fernando Alonso secured his first victory in his title winning season from pole position on this day in 2005, confirming that Renault will compete for the championship title while Jarno Trulli finished second and gave Toyota’s first Formula 1 podium.

 After Fisichella won from pole position in the first race in Australia where Alonso finished third from the 13th on the grid, Renault was again fastest on a completely different track in Malaysia and Alonso won the pole position ahead of Trulli in Toyota and Fisichella in second Renault.

 Alonso was the fastest on Saturday (1:32.582) on a single-lap with minimum amonut of fuel, 0.090 s in front of Trulli, and on Sunday morning he confirmed his pole position with 0.253 s advantage in front of Trulli with race fuel onboard.

 It was the fourth pole position for Alonso after winning his first in Malaysia in 2003 and adding another in Hungary while his third pole came in 2004 French GP.

 Alonso kept the lead at the start of the race ahead of Trulli and Fisichella, led 51 out of 56 laps and finally celebrated with 24 seconds ahead of Trulli in Toyota and Heidfeld in BMW Williams.